kumu/help/site/index.md

 title: "Welcome"
 ---

-Thanks for checkout out [help.kumu.io](/), the best place to find answers, tutorials, and tips on getting the most out of Kumu.
+Thanks for checking out [help.kumu.io](/), the best place to find answers, tutorials, and tips on getting the most out of Kumu.
 The [Getting Started](/basics/getting-started.html) guide is a great place to start.
 For hackers, we recommend diving straight into the